VillageSoftware/SQLab/README.md

 You can grep/find the following codes to get error messages.

- * If there are differences, a line beginning with the word **Fail:** will be written, followed by an error message.
-A few lines will be written to show the nature of the difference.
+ * If there are differences, a line starting **Fail:** will be written, with an explanation.
+A few lines will be written which show the nature of the difference.
- * If there are no differences, a line beginngin with **Success:** will be written.
+ * If there are no differences, a line beginning with **Success:** will be written.
+ * If there is an error, a line starting **Error:** will be written with an explanation.
  * When the script has finished, the word **Done** will be written.